RustyPyGuy/image-clock/README.md

 * Include a few images for this github upload.
 * Include more complete Raspberry Pi build information.
 * Anonymize/Genericize the supporting shell scripts for updating and management.
 * Have more robust file checking and alternatives for things like font files.
+Now should load default fonts if there are errors.

 ## License
 *I believe in strong open source licenses, even for small projects like this.*